SetVenue Adult Production Policy

 - Does not guarantee the legality, compliance, or quality of any Adult Production.

-SetVenue's obligations are limited to the location rental transaction: operating the Platform, routing payments through Stripe, and providing the optional facilitation workflows described in the Terms of Service.
+SetVenue's obligations are limited to the location rental transaction: operating the Platform, facilitating payment through payment methods permitted by SetVenue's payment processors' acceptable-use terms, and providing the optional facilitation workflows described in the Terms of Service.
+Adult Production Bookings are arranged and paid by invoice off the Platform's standard online checkout; the Platform's standard checkout does not process payment for Adult Production Bookings.

 SetVenue reserves the right, in its good-faith discretion, to: